 5 - Buy second hand

 Purchasing textbooks and other study material can be very expensive, so why not save money and buy them second hand.
 Search eBay and Amazon Marketplace for cheap books or enquire at your chosen university if they hold a second-hand book fair.
 Place a post on your university's Facebook group to see if any students who've already studied your course want to sell their used textbooks.

 7 - Insure your possessions for nothing

-Once you get to university makes sure your possessions are insured.
-Insurance company Direct Line claims that 1 in 4 students are victims of theft during their time at University.
-It also estimates that £25million worth of possessions were stolen from students between September 2014 and September 2017.
-However, you don't necessarily have to pay out for your own insurance as your parent's home insurance will often cover your possessions as long as they inform their insurer, so make sure you check before you settle into university life.
+Once you get to university make sure your possessions are insured.
+Research by MoneySuperMarket states that as many as 34% of students are likely to fall victim to theft.
+The five most valuable items stolen from students are money, handbags, jewellery, phones and cameras.
+You don't necessarily have to pay out for your own insurance, as your parent's home insurance will often cover your possessions as long as they inform their insurer, so make sure you check before you settle into university life.
 If not, you may need to purchase contents insurance, we explain more in our article, 'Do I need home insurance?'